STUDY PLANNING & DESIGN:

 - An understanding of the context of your research—like the knowledge you plan to contribute to the field of emergency dispatch

 Mirroring these components, the “action steps” given here are divided into four main sections: Defining the Objectives, Choosing the Method, Understanding the Ethics, and Putting Your Work in Context.
 Once a reader has carefully gone through these steps, we believe that the writing of the actual IRB proposal will prove not too difficult.
-We hope that this framework is intuitive, and we wish you well on your journey from novice researchers to seasoned ones.
+We hope that this framework is user-friendly, and we wish you well on your research journey!

 1) DEFINING THE OBJECTIVES